iobroker-community-adapters/ioBroker.statistics/docs/en/README.md

 **The adapter only reacts on state changes (state.ack = true), not on commands!**

-choose from the following settings:
+Choose from the following settings:

 * count impulses or on/off changes (Only for binary values and positive edge)
 * calculate costs from the counted values (Only for binary values)